Jocelyn Lane: Career

 In 1965, she co-starred with Elvis Presley in Tickle Me and later appeared in several roles in Hollywood films, including as "biker chick" Cathy in Hell's Belles in 1969.
 She also made guest appearances on American television series.
-She retired in 1971 after marrying Prince Alfonso of Hohenlohe-Langenburg in Marbella, Spain on 3 May 1973.
+She retired in 1971 before marrying Prince Alfonso of Hohenlohe-Langenburg in Marbella, Spain on 3 May 1973.

 Personal life

 Lane gave birth to Princess Arriana Theresa Maria of Hohenlohe-Langenburg, her only child, in 1975.
 In 1985, her marriage to Prince Alfonso ended in a divorce, and she received a million-dollar settlement.
 She claimed that the sum was "not really fitting for a princess".

 Lane designs feather necklaces marketed as Princess J Feather Collection in California and London.